1. Basis of Presentation, Consolidation, and Summary of Selected Significant Accounting Policies

 The preparation of condensed consolidated interim financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated interim financial statements and the reported amounts of revenues and expenses during the period.
 Actual results could be affected by the accuracy of those estimates.

-Restricted cash at June 30, 2013 and December 31, 2012 includes $1,000,000 of cash held in reserve as required by the terms of the Companys senior lending agreement (see note 7), and certificates of deposit collateralizing a letter of credit in the aggregate amount of $163,550 and $26,326 and June 30, 2013 and December 31, 2012, respectively .
+Restricted cash at September 30, 2013 and December 31, 2012 includes $232,325 and $1,000,000 of cash held in reserve as required by the terms of the Companys senior lending agreement (see notes 2 and 7), and certificates of deposit collateralizing a letter of credit in the aggregate amount of $163,711 and $26,326 at September 30, 2013 and December 31, 2012, respectively.
 The letter of credit is required as security for one of the Companys non-cancelable operating leases for office facilities.
-The $1,000,000 restricted cash balance at June 30, 2013 includes $706,700 of cash held in escrow from private placement efforts for which shares of the Companys equity securities have not been issued.
-The consolidated balance sheet at June 30, 2013 includes a corresponding escrow payable representing the Companys obligation to issue such securities.
+The restricted cash balance at September 30, 2013 includes $122,500 of cash held in escrow from private placement efforts for which shares of the Companys equity securities have not been issued.
+The consolidated balance sheet at September 30, 2013 includes a corresponding escrow payable representing the Companys obligation to issue such securities.

 The entire disclosure for the organization, consolidation and basis of presentation of financial statements disclosure, and significant accounting policies of the reporting entity.
 May be provided in more than one note to the financial statements, as long as users are provided with an understanding of (1) the significant judgments and assumptions made by an enterprise in determining whether it must consolidate a VIE and/or disclose information about its involvement with a VIE, (2) the nature of restrictions on a consolidated VIE's assets reported by an enterprise in its statement of financial position, including the carrying amounts of such assets, (3) the nature of, and changes in, the risks associated with an enterprise's involvement with the VIE, and (4) how an enterprise's involvement with the VIE affects the enterprise's financial position, financial performance, and cash flows.
 Describes procedure if disclosures are provided in more than one note to the financial statements.